dchampion/crypto/src/README.md

 Note that to run the code in this package, the [pycryptodome](https://www.pycryptodome.org/src/introduction) package must be installed in your Python environment (type `pip list` to see a list of packages currently installed in your environment).

-If `pycryptodome` is not installed, it is recommended you install it in a virtual environment (so as not to interfere or otherwise pollute your global Python environment).
+If `pycryptodome` is not installed, it is recommended you install it in a virtual environment (so as not to interfere with or otherwise pollute your global Python environment).

 Navigate to the `api` folder in an operating system shell, and type the following commands to create and activate your virtual environment: